-These charities support children and young people across London from disadvantaged backgrounds, who are being negatively impacted by lockdown and the Coronavirus more broadly.
+The charities that participated in the Champions for Children campaign 2020 support children and young people across London from disadvantaged backgrounds, who have been negatively impacted by the lockdowns and the Coronavirus more broadly.

 The video below explains this in greater detail.

-The charities will provide loving care, hot meals, fun activities, recreation, mentoring and many more brilliant activities and opportunities over the next 12 months that will provide support to the children to alleviate this negative impact as much as possible.
+The charities are providing loving care, hot meals, fun activities, recreation, mentoring and many more brilliant activities and opportunities over the 12 months following June's campaign that will provide support to the children to alleviate this negative impact as much as possible.

-Furthermore, charities themselves have seen a severe reduction in funding opportunities, with the elimination of fundraising events and the broader funding sector suffering under the uncertainty of the country's financial situation.
+The campaign also provided unrestricted funds for charities facing financial uncertainty , since many have seen a severe reduction in funding opportunities, with the elimination of fundraising events and the broader funding sector suffering under the uncertainty of the country's financial situation.
 Staff have been furloughed, capacity reduced, yet demand from children and young people has increased steeply.
-The campaign provided unrestricted funds for charities facing financial uncertainty over the next 12 months.

 The Childhood Trust will collect reporting on how charities have been spending their funds 6 months and 12 months after the campaign (January and June 2021, respectively).